-The Clifton Springs Hospital and Clinic Extended Care facility Pandemic Emergency Plan is an Appendix to the Clifton Springs Hospital and Clinic Biological Response Plan and provides incident-specific guidance to enable the facility to prepare for, and respond to a pandemic.
-The guidelines are consistent with New York State Department of Health (NYSDOH) Health Care Resident Facility Pandemic Law.
+The Clifton Springs Hospital and Clinic Extended Care (CSHC-EC) residential healthcare facility Pandemic Emergency Plan is an Appendix to the Clifton Springs Hospital and Clinic Biological Response Plan and provides incident-specific guidance to enable the facility to prepare for, and respond to a pandemic.
+The guidelines are consistent with New York State Chapter 114 of the Laws of 2020 as described in NYS DAL NH 20-09 Required Annual Pandemic Emergency Plan for All Nursing Homes.
+The law, signed June 17, 2020 by then Governor Andrew M Cuomo, created a new subdivision 12 to section 2803 of the Public Health Law.
+The new subdivision requires that each residential health care facility, by September 15, 2020, prepare and make available to the public on the facility's website, and immediately upon request, a Pandemic Emergency Plan (PEP).